NarongkiatPW/DADS/README.md

 <!-- ABOUT THE COURSE -->
 ## About The Course
-  This course is study and practice various programming concepts, methods, and techniques.
-To make the program work efficiently, Learn uses the necessary data analytics and data science tools (Ref.
-Program Details on https://as.nida.ac.th/)
+  &nbsp;&nbsp;&nbsp;&nbsp;This course is study and practice various programming concepts, methods, and techniques.
+To make the program work efficiently, Learn uses the necessary data analytics and data science tools
+  \
+  <b>Reference: Program Details on https://as.nida.ac.th/</b>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- EDA -->